SolidBlock-cn/mishanguc/UpdateLog-en.md

     - Now you can craft road blocks and light blocks into slabs in a stonecutter.
     - All road blocks and slabs with marks can be crafted in a crafting table from base road blocks or slabs and corresponding dyes (supporting dye tags in Fabric Conventional Tags).
     - In the crafting recipe of slab tool, stone has been adjusted to item tag `#c:stones` from Fabric Conventional Tags.
     - Added recipes for handrail blocks.
 Simple handrails can be crafted from the base block in the stonecutter (including non-stone blocks).
-Glass handrails needs to be crafted in the crafting table.
+Glass handrails need to be crafted on the crafting table.
     - Now you can craft a road mark block from a white dye in a stonecutter.
 - Adjusted and fixed tags.
     - Fixed the issue that block tag `#mishanguc:lights` lacks some light blocks.